 - Obtaining approvals from relevant parties.

-- Distributing the final version to the appropriate individuals or teams.
+- Distributing the final revision to the appropriate individuals or teams.

 In simple cases, the document workflow process may involve just a few individuals or teams.
 However, in certain industries, such as renewable energy, mining, and aviation, the document workflow process can be more complex.
 These industries often require various document types, including text documents and drawings, and may involve many individuals or teams in the document workflow process.